 Myth: When the loan comes due, the bank will sell the home.

 Truth: There are several options for repayment of a reverse mortgage.
-The costs can either be covered when you or your heir sell the home or the loan amount can be covered by refinancing into a traditional mortgage.
+The costs can either be covered when you or your heir sell the home or the loan amount can be covered by refinancing into a traditional mortgages home.
 Either way, the bank will not repossess the home and sell it themselves.

 Myth: Moving to a smaller house is cheaper.